-Arapua is the Company's principal business unit and the currently the sole source of the Company's revenue.
-The Company's focus throughout the period (and prior periods) has been substantially on developing Arapua and progressing it to commercial production and revenue generation.
-2021 saw a continued escalation of operations at Arapua resulting in record sales and production numbers being recorded.
-During 2021, the Company's sales performance achieved a total volume of 85,030 tonnes of its KP Fértil®, representing a 57% increase over the sales realised of 54,115 tonnes in the 2020 period and 27,559 tonnes in the 2019 period.
-This sales performance represents a 46% CAGR (Compound Annual Growth Rate) over the last three years.
+Arapua is the Company's principal business unit and currently its sole source of revenue.
+The Company's focus during the year, and in prior years, has been developing Arapua and progressing it to commercial production and revenue generation.
+2022 saw operations accelerate at Arapua resulting in total sales of 150,000 tonnes of its organic fertilizer, KP Fértil®, which included 33,000 tonnes of advanced sales that had been invoiced but did not meet the definition of revenue in the year under accounting standards.
+This revenue will be accounted for in 2023.
+Accordingly, a total sales volume of 117,000 tonnes of KP Fértil® has been recorded for the year an increase of 38% on the 85,030 tonnes sold in 2021, and more than double the 54,115 tonnes sold in 2020.
+This sales performance represents a 29% CAGR (Compound Annual Growth Rate) over the last three years.